 The Bird River watershed is located in Eastern Baltimore County and encompasses the communities of White Marsh, Perry Hall and Chase.
-The watershed’s major tributary, White Marsh Run, begins at Harford Road and 695 and continues east, parallel to Rt.
-43; it enters Bird River just east of Rt.
-40 at Ebeneezer Road.
+The watershed’s major tributary, White Marsh Run, begins at Harford Road and 695 and continues east, parallel to Route 43; it enters Bird River just east of Route 40 at Ebenezer Road.
 Other tributaries include Honeygo Run and Windlass Run.
 The tidal portion of Bird River is about 20,000 linear feet that includes Bird River and Railroad Creek and the waterfront communities of Harewood Park, Loreley Beach, Bird River Beach and Bird River Grove.

 The area also boasts the recently refurbished Honeygo Run Regional Park.
 This 149-acre stream valley park features ball diamonds, athletic fields, an indoor recreation center, playgrounds, picnic pavilions and a wooded trail system for hiking and biking.
 In addition, the watershed is home to the Days Cove area of Gunpowder Falls State Park which features hiking, biking, fishing, boating and wildlife viewing, as well as an environmental education center.

-A small watershed action plan (SWAP) for the Bird River watershed is beginning development.
+A small watershed action plan (SWAP) has been developed for the Bird River watershed.
 This planning area includes the communities of White Marsh, Perry Hall and Chase.
-For more information, contact Nathan Forand at firstname.lastname@example.org.

 Watershed Management Plan

 The Bird River Watershed Management Plan was completed in February of 1995.
 The executive summary includes an evaluation and discussion of the water quality problems and an identification of stream based and source based water quality control measures.
-The executive summary (PDF) is available for download from this web site.
+Download the executive summary (PDF).